dotnet/smartcomponents/docs/smart-paste.md

 ### Annotating your form fields

-By default, Smart Paste finds all the fields in your `<form>`, and generates a description for them based on their associated `<label>`, or their `name` attribute, or nearby text content.
-This whole form descriptor is then supplied to the backend language model.
+By default, Smart Paste finds all the fields in your `<form>` (i.e., `<input>`, `<select>`, and `<textarea>` elements), and generates a description for them based on their associated `<label>`, or their `name` attribute, or nearby text content.
+This whole form descriptor is then supplied to the backend language model and is used to build a prompt.

-You can optionally add a `data-smartpaste-description` attribute that sets a field description to supply to the language model.
+You can optionally override this on specific form fields.
+To do so, add a `data-smartpaste-description` attribute that sets a field description to supply to the language model.
 Examples:

 ```html
 <input data-smartpaste-description="The user's vehicle registration number which must be in the form XYZ-123" />